 An important thing to note with any long haired cat is that grooming and brushing really is mandatory, especially as they get a bit older and things get away from them a bit more easily.
 No one likes matted fur, so looking into cat grooming supplies early and being prepared is really for the best.

 Here we go from the luscious curls of the Siberian to the cute, short and soft fur of the Devon Rex!
 With very little to shed, this kitty really is a breeze to groom.
 It's considered one of the most hypoallergenic (as much as any cat can be) cat breeds because of this, since they don't spread allergens as readily as other furry felines.
+So, if you ever find yourself asking, or your friends asking for that matter, are Devon Rex hypoallergenic cats?
+The answer is yes!
 These cats tend to be quite lively and friendly, really enjoying human interaction and love.

 They make really good shoulder cats and will happily lounge there with you while you work!